 The Health and Safety Executive (HSE) guidelines recommend that you use a racking supplier who is either a Storage Equipment Manufacturing Association (SEMA) member, or one that rigidly follows their guidance.
 They regularly update their guidelines every year, so ensure you keep up-to-date with the latest practices as they change.

-While there is no fixed schedule for how often racking should be inspected, each warehouse should assess their requirements based on the following:
+While there is no fixed schedule for warehouse racking inspections, each warehouse should assess their requirements based on the following:

 - The dimensions of the racking system being used and the size of the warehouse.